Memory-free Online Change-point Detection: A Novel Neural Network Approach: Experiments and Results

-\item \textbf{F1-score.} F1-score is a classification-based metric that measures the quality of the estimated change-points.
+\item \textbf{F1-score.} F1-score is a classification-based metric that measures the quality of the estimated change points.
 It is formally defined as:

 where $F_1$ is F1-score (Equation \ref{eq:fscore}), $TP$ is the number of true positives, $P$ is called precision, $\mathcal{G}$ is the set of all human annotations, and $R$ is known as recall.
-F1-score incorporates both precision and recall to measure the effectiveness of an algorithm. \textbf{Precision} measures the relevancy of the detected change-points; it is computed using the number of correctly identified change-points ($TP$) over the number of detected change-points.
+F1-score incorporates both precision and recall to measure the effectiveness of an algorithm. \textbf{Precision} measures the relevancy of the detected change points; it is computed using the number of correctly identified change points ($TP$) over the number of detected change points.
 For computing $TP$ in Equation \ref{eq:precision}, the annotations for all the annotators are used.
-In addition, in evaluating change-point detection algorithms with classification metrics, a margin of error of size $M$ is usually allowed for the distance of the detected change-points and the true labels. \textbf{Recall} measures the effectiveness of the algorithm in finding true change-points' locations; it is computed using the number of correctly identified change-points ($TP$) over the number of true change-points (Equation \ref{eq:recall}).
+In addition, in evaluating change point detection algorithms with classification metrics, a margin of error of size $M$ is usually allowed for the distance of the detected change points and the true labels. \textbf{Recall} measures the effectiveness of the algorithm in finding true change points' locations; it is computed using the number of correctly identified change points ($TP$) over the number of true change points (Equation \ref{eq:recall}).

 \end{itemize}

 \renewrobustcmd{\bfseries}{\fontseries{b}\selectfont} \renewrobustcmd{\boldmath}{} \newrobustcmd{\bt}{\bfseries}